Feujio/alx-system_engineering-devops/0x00-shell_basics/README.md

 Change the working directory to the previous one

+## Task 11.
+Lists

+### The problem

+Display all the contents (even the hidden files) in long format of the following directories:
+* current directory
+* the parent of the working directory
+* `/boot` directory

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".